 His 511 wins -- and 313 losses -- will never be approached under the current rules and thought processes of baseball.
 In 1999, 88 years after he pitched his last game, he was named to the Major League Baseball All-Century Team, and The Sporting News named him Number 14 on their list of the 100 Greatest Baseball Players, behind only Johnson, Mathewson and Alexander among pitchers.

-November 4, 1967: Eric Peter Karros is born in Hackensack, Bergen County, New Jersey, and grows up in San Diego.
+Also on this day, Eric Peter Karros is born in Hackensack, Bergen County, New Jersey, and grows up in San Diego.
 The 1st baseman won NL Rookie of the Year for the Los Angeles Dodgers in 1992, and reached the postseason with the Dodgers in 1995 and '96, the Chicago Cubs in 2003, and the Oakland Athletics in 2004.
 He hit 284 career home runs, 270 with the Dodgers, the most in the Los Angeles portion of their history.
 He is now a color commentator on Fox.

 November 4, 1972: Luís Filipe Madeira Caeiro Figo is born in Almada, Portugal.
 The left wing won the Taça de Portugal (Portuguese Cup) with Lisbon club Sporting Clube de Portugal in 1995.
 With Barcelona, he won the Copa del Rey (King's Cup) and the UEFA Cup Winners' Cup in 1997, the "Double" of La Liga and the Copa del Rey in 1998, and La Liga again in 1999.
 He was one of the most beloved players in Barcelona's history.
 In 2000, he won the Ballon d'Or (Golden Ball) as World Player of the Year.